 Then make sure the area is free of paint, dust, and debris before applying the filler.

-Use a putty knife to fill in the rest of the crack, chips, and gauges.
+Use a putty knife to fill in the rest of the cracks, chips, and gauges.
 Be sure to overfill the area so that you can sand it down to smooth once it dries.

 Bubbles and Blisters: If there are large bubbles in your veneer, use a razor blade to slice a line down the center of the bubble.
 Then fill the flattened area with some wood glue, and heat it with either a heat gun or blow dryer.
 Use a putty knife to flatten it down.